tads-working-group/tads3-mode/README.md

 - Clearer specification of what something is in the imenu list of objects, functions, modifications, etc.

-## New Problems:
-- Currently, braces on a newline after a method definition are not properly indented
-- I had to remove the feature of automatically adding newlines *before* braces for those who prefer that, since the feature was very buggy and I'm new to writing Emacs plugins

 ## Old Problems
 - Multiline C-style comments like:
    /* This